-General public, kids, undergraduates, graduate students, scientific layperson, scientific professional, scientific colleague in your field, scientific colleague in your speciality.
+general public, kids, undergraduates, graduate students, scientific layperson, scientific professional, scientific colleague in your field, scientific colleague in your speciality.

+Where does your audience fit on the speciality gradient?
 It isn't always easy to figure this out, and it may take some research and discipline.

-Because of specialization, there are big differences amoung members of the category of professions that know and use science:
+Because of specialization, there are significant differences amoung members of the category of professions that know and use science: